Ductile and brittle yielding of athermal amorphous solids: a mean-field paradigm beyond the random field Ising model: Mean-field theory

-so that the noise in the system, expressed by the L\'{e}vy kernel in the second line of (\ref{eq:pl_units}), is indeed proportional to the average fraction of unstable elements.
+so that the noise in the system is indeed proportional to the average fraction of unstable elements.
 The {\it macroscopic stress} at any point in time is, as in the discrete model, given by the average

-The master equation (\ref{eq:pl_units}) describes the dynamical evolution of the local stress distribution in the amorphous solid under any arbitrary imposed shear rate $\dgamma$, and is an exact description of the underlying stochastic dynamics in the limit $N\to \infty$.